 Let's begin by talking about silicone in general.
 All currently available implant shells (both saline filled and silicone filled) are made of silicone elastomers.
 The fill material of the silicone implants consist of organic silicone called PDMS (polydimethylsiloxane) with varying degrees of cross-linking.
-The cross-linking provides greater cohesiveness and viscosity to the silicone that imparts a more realistic feel.
+The crosslinking provides greater cohesiveness and viscosity to the silicone that imparts a more realistic feel.
 The fill material for saline implants is a physiological saltwater solution.

 These same "organic silicones" used in breast implants are used commonly in many different industries and for varying purposes.
 According to Wikipedia it is both inert (not chemically reactive) and non-toxic.
 It is the most widely used silicone material in the manufacture of cosmetics and personal care products and are found in contact lenses, shampoos, conditioners, lotions, cosmetics, personal lubricants, and moisturizers.
 PDMS is also added to many cooking oils to help reduce spatter and splashing during cooking.
+Using very sophisticated testing, silicon is detectable in both the blood and plasma of women that have never been exposed to breast implants.
+That same review compared the amount of silicon from control subjects and women that had both saline and silicone breast implants and there was no statistical difference between the silicon levels detected between the two groups.

 Breast implants are considered "biocompatible".
 The organic silicones used for breast implants is commonly found in products all around us.
-Breast implants, however, should not be considered lifetime devices; they should be changed every ten to twelve years to help mitigate the risk of rupture.
+Breast implants, however, should not be considered lifetime devices; they should be changed approximately every ten years to help mitigate the risk of rupture.
+There is no detectable difference in capsule silicon level between women with intact or ruptured implants.
+This helps us understand that ruptured silicone implants are dangerous and they do not cause increased systemic silicon levels, but the ruptured silicone is very irritating to the scar tissue (capsule) and will eventually result in a capsular contracture.